dythia102/CReactivePool/README.md

 O(1) acquire and release operations for objects.
 Thread-safe using libuv mutexes, suitable for multi-threaded applications.
-Configurable pool size and custom object types via allocator interface.
+Configurable pool size with dynamic resizing.
+Custom object types via allocator interface with reset and validation.
 Object reset/initialization to ensure default state on acquire/release.
+Pool usage statistics (max used, acquire/release counts).
 Robust error handling for pool exhaustion and invalid operations.
 No external dependencies except libuv for thread safety.
 Suitable for reactive streams, network programming, and high-throughput applications.